 Permitting solid waste management facilities

-Solid waste management facilities are required to obtain permits issued by NDEQ.
+Solid waste management facilities are required to obtain permits issued by NDEE.
 For more information, go to Integrated Waste Management Permitting Programs

 There are several fees associated with solid waste management facilities.
 For more information on these fees, go to Financial/Fees and refer to Solid Waste Management Permit Application Fee, Solid Waste Annual Operating Fee, and Landfill Disposal Fee.